AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/batch/configure-dlz-destination-with-custom-file-formatting.md

 ## Step 1: Create a server and file configuration {#create-server-file-configuration}

-Start by using the `/destination-server` endpoint to create a server and file configuration.
-For detailed descriptions of the parameters in the HTTP request, read the [server and file configuration specifications for file-based destinations](../../server-and-file-configuration.md#adls-example) and the associated [file formatting configurations](../../server-and-file-configuration.md#file-configuration).
+Start by using the `/destination-server` endpoint to [create a server and file configuration](../../authoring-api/destination-server/create-destination-server.md).

 **API format**